-Among the attributes that distinguish the Advise TX model are:
+The following attributes distinguish the Advise TX model:

-- Advise TX participates in a national external evaluation to quantitatively measure outcomes and qualitative results; and
+- Advise TX participates in a national external evaluation to quantitatively measure outcomes and qualitative results.

 - Advise TX focuses on best-fit colleges, encouraging students to attend schools that will serve them well both academically and socially.

 Near-Peer Mentoring: Advise TX advisers come from all fields of study and are chosen for qualities that enable them to easily develop peer and role-model relationships with the students they advise.
 As recent college graduates of a variety of colleges (including UT Austin), they understand the current complexities of the college application process.
 Many advisers are first-generation students themselves, reflecting the characteristics of the students whom they advise.